This website is best viewed in

 Our data is regularly published in various medical and scientific journal(available for reading on our website) .
 You are strongly advised to study these before proceeding with treatment.

 The biological task of stem cells is to repair and regenerate damaged cells.
-Stem cell therapy utilises this function by administering these cells in high concentrations directly in and around the damaged tissue, where they advance its self healing and repair.
+Cell therapy utilises this function by administering these cells in high concentrations directly in and around the damaged tissue, where they advance its self healing and repair.

 The therapy is done under local anesthesia and a mild sedation.
 There is no significant pain or discomfort during or after the procedure.